 I added more variety into my diet.
 Don’t get me wrong.
 I didn’t go crazy and start eating gluten.
 However, I reintroduced some of the foods I knew I could tolerate in moderation, including rice, legumes, and eggs.
 I was also traveling, so I ate at restaurants more and was sometimes eating foods that were not organic.
 Additionally, I enjoyed a gluten-free, dairy-free dessert on occasion.

-Then I became really, really sick.
+Then I became incredibly sick.
 Several of my inflammatory markers were higher than I wanted them to be.
 I was moving in the wrong direction along the autoimmune spectrum.
 Something was wrong, and I needed to figure out what.
-After lots of testing and lots of digging, my husband, Xavier, and I discovered toxic mold in our house.
+After lots of testing and lots of digging, my husband, Xavier, and I discovered mold in our house.

 We moved to a newly built apartment, and I became even more ill from the off-gassing of the building materials, wall-to-wall carpeting, and composite wood cabinets.
 Even leaving the house was a risk because I became so sensitive to certain chemicals.
 I never knew what would cause me to break out in a bright red rash.
 I became so sick that I actually slept on our outdoor balcony for a month so I knew that I was breathing fresh, clean air at night!